Caleb S.

 • The last page of your essay must include a work cited.

-You can get help from the following sample template and example to get started with your reflection paper.
+If you are working on your reflective essay assignment and need help with its outline, you can get help from the following examples to get started with your reflection paper.

 Reflective Essay Outline Writing Tips

-Below, you can find some expert tips for creating a perfect outline for your reflective piece of writing.
+We have some expert tips for creating a perfect outline for your reflective piece of writing.
+Take a look:

 • Capture Key Ideas Quickly: Write down your main ideas and key points in a quick and concise manner.
 Use phrases or short sentences to represent each idea in your outline.